-Community feedback from the August 2018 consultation on groyne options to maintain sand at the Point Lonsdale front beach has been considered by the Government and the community is now invited to have their say on the preferred option for additional groyne locations and materials utilised to maintain sand at Point Lonsdale front beach.
+Community feedback from the August 2018 consultation on groyne options to maintain sand at the Point Lonsdale front beach has been considered and the community is now invited to have their say on a preferred option (including groyne locations and materials) to maintain sand at Point Lonsdale front beach.

 For more information, please contact the project team on 136 186

 Following community feedback from previous consultation in 2018, DELWP commissioned Cardno to investigate groyne options to protect and preserve the Point Lonsdale front beach (opposite the shops).
 The options took into account Point Lonsdale front beach coastal processes and existing groyne configurations that may influence sand supply.
 Cardno’s investigation has informed options 2 and 3 that have been presented as part of the current consultation.

 DELWP acknowledges that there are a variety of views on the best way to protect Point Lonsdale front beach.
 Therefore, this final consultation includes options that originated from Cardno as well the community, including the potential to identify an alternative option.

 The community are invited to comment on each option below and make a final preference for one of these options.

 Options for community review